CS4224-Distributed-Databases/cass/README.md

 **Generating statistics after an experiment**

 *Generate the Database state*
 1. run `java -Xms2g -Xmx2g -cp target/*:target/dependency/*:.
-EndStateRunner`
+EndStateRunner directoryName`
+, replacing directoryName with directory containing log files (remember to include / at the end)
-2. Open `output/end_state.csv` file
+2. Open `end_state.csv` file in the directory containing the logs
 3. Manually copy the results into a row of the main `db-state.csv` which records all db end state for all experiments.
 Set the first column to be this experiment number.

 *Generate Performance and Throughput Statistics*
 1. run `java -Xms2g -Xmx2g -cp target/*:target/dependency/*:.
 TotalStatsRunner numClients directoryName`
-, replacing numClients with number of clients set and directoryName with directory containing log files
+, replacing numClients with number of clients set and directoryName with directory containing log files (remember to include / at the end)
 2. For Throughput Statistics: <br>
 2.1 Open `throughput_stats.csv` file in the directory containing the logs <br>
 2.2 Manually copy the results into a row of the main `throughput.csv` which records all min, avg and max throughputs for all experiments.
 Set the first column to be this experiment number. <br>
 3. For Performance Statistics: <br>
 3.1 Open `client_stats.csv` file in the directory containing the logs <br>
-3.2 Manually copy the results into a row of the main `clients.csv` which records all clients statistics for all experiments.  <br>
+3.2 Manually copy the results into a row of the main `clients.csv` which records all clients statistics for all experiments.
+Set the first column to be this experiment number. <br>

 ## Optional Local Set up instructions
 - Clone this project into an IDLE of your choice